ot4i/iib-docker/README.md

  - IBM MQ Advanced for Developers is licensed under the IBM International License Agreement for Non-Warranted Programs.
 This license may be viewed from the image using the `LICENSE=view` environment variable as described above.
  - License information for Ubuntu packages may be found in `/usr/share/doc/${package}/copyright`

-Note that this license does not permit further distribution.
+Note that the IBM Integration Bus for Developers license does not permit further distribution.
+The IBM MQ Advanced for Developers license does not permit further distribution and the terms restrict usage to a developer machine.